Nursing Home Abuse

 Complaints investigated by Florida’s Ombudsman Program include issues related to health care, safety, abuse and any other factors that might detract from the quality of life of elderly or vulnerable nursing home residents.

-The Ombudsman Program’s volunteers investigated more than 9,000 complaints in 2010.
-That number exceeded the volume seen in any of the organization’s 35 years of operation.
+The Ombudsman Program’s volunteers investigated more than 9,000 complaints in a recent year That number exceeded the volume seen in any of the organization’s 35 years of operation.

 In the U.S., nursing facilities are home to more than 1.3 million people.
 Here in Florida, more than 71,000 people reside in nursing homes.
 Nursing home residents are admitted to such facilities because they are unable to care for themselves.
 They are likely to need help with most of the activities of daily living – moving about, dressing, eating, personal grooming, and getting to the bathroom.
 That means that residents are likely to be weak and unable to protect themselves if nursing home staff or others try to harm them.